praekeltfoundation/molo/README.rst

     :target: https://molo.readthedocs.org
     :alt: Molo Documentation

-Molo is a CMS built on Django.
+Molo is a set of tools for publishing low end mobi sites with a community focus.